Action, Adventure, Drama, Fantasy

 - Quinn rebuilds his army of followers.

-- The Widow's plan to take out the other barons is complicated when Quinn shows up to attack the other barons during a rare gathering.
-It results in the death of a couple of them and many cogs for those who manage to escape.
+- The Widow's plan to take out the other barons is complicated when Quinn shows up.

 - Quinn also holds Veil captive with the intention of marrying her and taking Sunny’s child for his own against her will.